AlexNewms/generic-typed-components/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can install packages and run the app with:

+### `npm install`

 ### `npm start`